-THIS REVISED 2017 VOLUME INCLUDES THE FOLLOWING AMENDMENTS:
+THIS REVISED 2019 VOLUME INCLUDES THE FOLLOWING AMENDMENTS FROM 2018:

-Paragraph Plenary meeting approving change Change incorporated by Early implementation from 01/06/2017 approved at 2017 CIAM Plenary Meeting Tables 1 & 2 Prefixes F and S introduced to avoid confusion.
+Paragraph Plenary meeting approving change Brief description of change Change incorporated by 5.1.1.4 - 5.1.1.5 1.1.4 - 5.1.1.5 2018 Early Implementation from 01/06/18 Corrected a technical detail in the timing of records Early in mplementation for om 01/06/2017 approved at 2017 CIAM Plenary Meeting Tables 1 & 2 Prefixes F and S introduced to avoid confusion.
 1.3.
 Builder of the model rule retained for all records (except for competition and competition specific aircraft records) 1.6.
 Preliminary claim time frame specified - within 7 days 2.1.2.
 Total weight including fuel shall not exceed 5.00 kg for all records.
-Kevin Dodd 2.1.3.
+2.1.3.
 General voltage limit of 42.56 V applied to all electric powered model aircraft for record purposes.
-2.1.5.
+Kevin Dodd Technical 2.1.5.
 2017 All auxiliary stabilizing devices forbidden, except for helicopters.
 Use of automatic position locking devices and all kind of autonomous control forbidden.
-Technical Secretary 3.5.
+3.5.
 Minimum difference between records defined.
 3.6.
 The best performance on one-and-the-same-day will be awarded the record.
 5.3.1.
 Base for airship indoor records changed to 25 m.
 5.3.4.
 Safety distance added for speed records 5.4. & 5.5.
 Changed course definition for speed and distance in a closed circuit.
 Note: a 2 pylon course is mandated for safety.